How to file a Connecticut annual report

 Can I file my Connecticut annual report early?

 Yes.
-Connecticut's portal opens January 1, so you can file as soon as the new year begins.
+For LLCs, LLPs, and LPs, the filing window opens January 1, so you can file as soon as the new year begins.
+For corporations, the annual report is due by the last day of your anniversary month.

 What if I need to correct something after I press "submit"?